TYPO3/Surf/README.md

 ## Installation

-Install the Surf package by importing the package to a TYPO3 Flow application:
+Install the Surf package by importing the package to a Neos Flow application:

 	composer require typo3/surf